Personal emergency kit bags – UC staff initiative

 Why personal emergency kits?

-- To assist you in an emergency – it may take you several hours to get home
+- To assist you in an emergency and facilitate evacuation in an emergency – it may take you several hours to get home.

-The University will be conducting seminars where you will have the opportunity to learn more about emergency preparedness at UC and how the personal emergency kit can assist you in your own personal endeavours to keep safe during a critical incident on campus.
+The University may, from time to time, offer information sessions about emergency preparedness at UC and how the personal emergency kit and other resources can assist you in your own personal endeavours to keep safe during a critical incident on campus.
 Upcoming seminar dates to be advised on this website.

-Your personal emergency kit bag contains information and items to help you be prepared for a major emergency event.
+Your personal emergency kit bag contains information to help you be prepared for a major emergency event.
 You can tailor your kit bag to your own needs by adding additional supplies.
+Avoid including so many items that your bag becomes too heavy to carry comfortably.

 ICE cards (In Case of Emergency)